1

 Is hydroblasting a hard job?

 Hydroblasting as a job involves operating high-pressure equipment to clean surfaces, which can be physically demanding and requires safety training and proper protective gear.
-The work often involves working in challenging environments and handling heavy equipment, making it physically strenuous but manageable with proper training and experience.
+The work often involves working in challenging environments and handling heavy machinery, making it physically strenuous but manageable with proper training and experience.

 What is the difference between Temp Hydro Blasting vs Temp Pressure Washing?